csy2013/freedgo/source/manual/events.md

 title: Events
 ---
-Hexo inherits from [EventEmitter].
+Hexo inherits from [Online Diagram Drawing].
 Use the `on` method to listen for events emitted by Hexo, and use the `emit` method to emit events.
 For more information, refer to the Node.js API documentation.

 ### deployBefore